The lattice of varieties of monoids: Structure of certain sublattices of

-A semigroup $S$ is \emph{regular} if, for any $a\in S$, there exists some $x\in S$ such that $axa=a$.
+A semigroup $S$ is \emph{regular} if for any $a\in S$, there exists some $x\in S$ such that $axa=a$.
 A regular semigroup is \emph{orthodox} if its idempotents form a subsemigroup.
-The class of all completely regular orthodox semigroups [respectively, monoids] form a subvariety in $\mathbf{UCR}_{\sem}$ [respectively, $\mathbf{UCR}$] given within $\mathbf{UCR}_{\sem}$ [respectively, $\mathbf{UCR}$] by the identity $(xx^{-1}yy^{-1})^2\approx xx^{-1}yy^{-1}$.
-The lattice of all completely regular orthodox semigroup [respectively, monoid] varieties is denoted by $\mathbb{UOCR}_{\sem}$ [respectively, $\mathbb{UOCR}$].
-The construction from~\cite{Polak-85,Polak-87} turns out to be more transparent if restricted to $\mathbb{UOCR}_{\sem}$.
-The lattice $\mathbb{UOCR}_{\sem}/\rho$ is isomorphic to the lattice of all varieties of groups, and Pol\'ak~\cite[Theorem~4.2(2)]{Polak-88} has obtained a presentation of $\mathbb{UOCR}_{\sem}$ as a precisely described sublattice of the direct product of countably many copies of the lattice of varieties of groups.
+The class of all completely regular orthodox semigroups [respectively, monoids] forms a subvariety in $\mathbf{UCR}_\mathsf{sem}$ [respectively, $\mathbf{UCR}$] defined within $\mathbf{UCR}_\mathsf{sem}$ [respectively, $\mathbf{UCR}$] by the identity $(xx^{-1}yy^{-1})^2\approx xx^{-1}yy^{-1}$.
+The lattice of all completely regular orthodox semigroup [respectively, monoid] varieties is denoted by $\mathbb{UOCR}_\mathsf{sem}$ [respectively, $\mathbb{UOCR}$].
+The construction in Pol\'ak \cite{Polak-85,Polak-87} turns out to be more transparent if restricted to $\mathbb{UOCR}_\mathsf{sem}$.
+The lattice $\mathbb{UOCR}_\mathsf{sem}/\rho$ is isomorphic to the lattice of all varieties of groups, and Pol\'ak \cite[Theorem~4.2(2)]{Polak-88} has obtained a presentation of $\mathbb{UOCR}_\mathsf{sem}$ as a precisely described sublattice of the direct product of countably many copies of the lattice of varieties of groups.
 We note that an analogous presentation for the lattice of all completely regular orthodox varieties in plain semigroup setting (without the unary operation in the language) was found earlier by Rasin~\cite{Rasin-82}.
-The following proposition is a consequence of the mentioned result from~\cite{Polak-88} together with Proposition~\ref{UCR is sublat of UCR_sem}.
+The following proposition is a consequence of the mentioned result from Pol\'ak~\cite{Polak-88} together with Proposition~\ref{UCR is sublat of UCR_sem}.

 \begin{proposition} The lattice $\mathbb{UOCR}$ is a sublattice of the direct product of countably many copies of the lattice of varieties of groups. \end{proposition}